STAR Revisions: Frequently Asked Questions (FAQ) (May 2017)

 - When assessing, what will the standards be?

-The standards are set nationwide.
+The standards are set nationally.
 There is a written standard and description for each skill.
 Every skill for each discipline has been captured on video at standard, below standard and above standard to help guide coaches through the expectations.

 - How will skaters & coaches get a chance to learn from a judge/official’s expertise?

 Judges and officials will still be assessing skaters at events/competitions and are available to do monitoring at the club level.
 Judges and officials are a valuable member of our skater development team.
-More information regarding the rationale for coach assessment will be included in the STAR 1-5 Resource Tool Kit.

 - How do the coaches get paid for their time doing the evaluations?